LoopKit/loopdocs/docs/browser/automatic.md

 > Previously the build action would run every Wed or the first of the month, when GitHub resources were impacted.

 If there are no updates to the `main` branch, your actions show a very short, successful `build action` as shown in the graphic below.
-It only takes about a minute because the logic says - no update then skip the build.
+It only takes a few seconds because the logic says - if no update was detected and it is not the second Sunday, then skip checking the certificates and skip the build.

 ![normal weekly check for updates when there are no updates](img/normal-check-for-updates.png)